RETINOL, RETIN-A, RETINOIDS – WHAT’S THE DIFFERENCE?

 WHERE DO I START?

-If you’re unsure of where to start, you can’t go wrong with Retivance.
+If you’re unsure of where to start, I highly recommend starting with RET de la Blair.
 This product is a retinaldehyde, meaning it stimulates more collagen then retinol with little to no irritation to the skin.
 This is a great option for dry skin, sensitive skin, reactive skin, and/or those suffering from rosacea.
-I truly think everyone should be on this product which is why I always offer it for 20% off on my website.
 Not only does it feel amazing, but you will no doubt notice an improvement in your skin tone and texture.
 Just trust me on this one!

 FREQUENTLY ASKED QUESTIONS: